wp-plugins/vebra-properties/readme.txt

 * 2015-06-01 : Fix for problem with multiple room dimensions
 * 2015-06-26 : Update the map marker pop ups to use InfoBubble for more fleixible layout, also added file type seletor to codex
 * 2015-07-09 : Updated the basic styling and improved map listing and search results - updated to use Vebra API v9
+* 2015-07-14 : Critical fix - sorted issue with formating of numbers in new feed causing data to populate incorrectly